dinakaranonline/blog/_posts/2020-08-09-Weekly-RoundUp-August-2020.md

   - Programming
   - Technology
 ---
-## Interesting reads for the week of 23rd Aug Aug , 2020
+## Interesting reads for the week of 23rd Aug , 2020

 ### 1. Dope Tech Again.
 Cool multi-purpose Projector that can double as a smartphone screen